-Incidents of sexual assault, domestic violence, dating violence, stalking and other offences that involve UNF students and/or employees can be reported to the Equal Opportunity and Inclusion Office (EOI), which works with Human Resources for incidents involving employees.
+Incidents of sexual assault, domestic violence, dating violence, stalking can be reported to the Equal Opportunity and Inclusion Office (EOI).
 Individuals are encouraged to make the report as soon as possible.
 Reports do not have to be formal, signed complaints to obtain supportive measures.
-Reporting allows the University to conduct a formal investigation.
 When a student or employee reports to UNF that the student or employee has been a victim of dating violence, domestic violence, sexual assault, or stalking, whether the offense occurred on or off campus, the university will provide the student or employee a written explanation of rights and options.